thespan/neal/docs/_pages/_header/_logo.md

 ## Use text Logo

-If you want to use text logo, Minnosh has options helping you design your text logo easily.
+If you want to use text logo, Neal has options helping you design your text logo easily.
 Please follow these steps:

 - Close Logo Image and Open Text Logo.
 - Enter the text for your logo in option Text Logo.